-Any student in 6th - 8th grades whose academic performance indicates serious deficiencies (an average of lower than 80% in any one subject) may be placed on academic probation.
-Students who are failing any subject (an average under 65%) WILL be placed on academic probation.
+Any student in 6th - 8th grades whose academic performance indicates serious deficiencies (an average of lower than 70% in any one subject) MAY be placed on academic probation.
+Students who are failing any two core subjects (an average 70% and under) WILL be placed on academic probation.
 Those students will be given a blue card and parents will be notified.